gauge-sh/tach/README.md

 pip install modguard
 ```
 ### Usage
-Add a `module.yml` to the root directory of each module you're creating a boundary for.
-Create a `tag` that will be used to specify module dependencies:
+To define a module, add a `module.yml` to the corresponding Python package.
+Add at least one 'tag' to identify the module:
 ```python
 # core/module.yml
 tags: ["core"]